ENVI Committee Meeting

 We're certainly acknowledging the work Parks Canada is doing with the City of Windsor to identify those lands, and the work that is being done through Bill C-248 to make it happen and happen quickly.
 We're hopeful that through the amendment process there may be ways to create some sort of collaboration there so that it's not two independent processes working on these things.
 There might be some collaboration so that we can make this happen quickly and also maximize the footprint for the park.

-Yes.
-The City of Windsor supports Bill C-248 because we understand what that entails, and we believe it's more concrete.
+C-248 because we understand what that entails, and we believe it's more concrete.
 Our fear and our concern is that the City of Windsor will receive a national urban park in name and name only, and nothing much will change.
 You'll still have federal, municipal and provincial ownership of the separate pieces of land.
 With legislation, we know we don't get that.
 We know it will be taken on by the stewardship of Parks Canada.

 That's why we're advocating Bill C-248.
 Our fear is that otherwise we will get a national park in the form of a media release and a media release only.